TheCell/bi-ba-boulder/backend/README.md

 # Setup
+- Install Symfony

+# Start
+Open Powershell in the subfolder symfony-project
+Start the Server: ``symfony server:start``
+Stop the Server: ``symfony server:stop``

+# all outdated:
 Install XAMPP locally and setup the Database in the database folder.

 Then symlink this Folder in your XAMPP PHP directory.